ansible/ansible/docs/docsite/rst/community/collection_contributors/collection_integration_add.rst

     "msg": "All assertions passed"
   }

 If your tests fail when you are working on your project, examine the output to see at which step the failure occurred.
-Investigate the reason, fix, and run again.
+Investigate the reason, fix it, and run again.
 Repeat the cycle until the test passes.
 If the test succeeds, write more tests.
 Refer to the :ref:`Recommendations on coverage<collection_integration_recommendations>` section for details.